 - Using a car wash to wash your vehicle

 - Investing in a rain barrel to water your landscape plants

 Reduce by recycling

 National Geographic reports that a whopping 91% of plastic isn’t being recycled.
 That’s a frightening stat, considering how easy it is to recycle plastics today.
 If you aren’t recycling already, give it a try — not only plastics, but paper, glass, and aluminum cans too.
 Recycling is a significant initiative throughout the City of Asheville and the surrounding communities.
-In our hometown, the Marshall Creek Collection facility is happy to accept and recycle items like glass, corrugated cardboard, paper, plastics, aluminum cans, and more.
+In Madison County, they are happy to accept and recycle items like glass, corrugated cardboard, paper, plastics, aluminum cans, and more.

 How often do you throw away fruit and vegetable scraps?
 How about coffee grounds and paper coffee filters?
 Spent tea leaves?
 You can easily combine these items with your recyclable paper, yard clippings, and leaf debris to create a healthy compost for your garden and landscape.
-To learn about composting, attend a virtual composting workshop being held by our friends at Asheville Greenworks.
-The “Lazy Composter” is hosting two sessions — one on April 20 at 12 PM and the other on April 23 at 6 PM.
-At either, you’ll learn why composting is important, the science behind it, and how to start your own successful composting project.
+To learn about composting (and even watch a virtual composting workshop), check out our friends at Asheville Greenworks.

 Participate in plant-based